EVondrus/SnapSortAI/README.md

   - Exploratory Data Analysis (EDA) will reveal patterns and challenges that will guide preprocessing and model development.

 - **Hypothesis 2**:
-  - A basic Convolutional Neural Network (CNN) will achieve at least 70% classification accuracy, providing a baseline for automation.
+  - A basic CNN will achieve at least 70% classification accuracy.

 - **Hypothesis 3**:
   - Data augmentation (e.g., rotating, flipping, zooming) will enhance model accuracy by at least 5%.

 ### Validation Process

-- **Accuracy**: Measures overall correctness of predictions.
+- **Accuracy**: Overall model correctness.
 - **Precision & Recall**: Precision indicates correct predictions, while recall shows the number of true positives.
 - **F1-Score**: Combines precision and recall into a single metric for balanced evaluation.
-- **Confusion Matrix**: Visualizes classification errors and misclassifications.
+- **Confusion Matrix**: Visualizes misclassifications.

 - **Comparison**: Models with and without data augmentation and regularization will be compared.

 ### Success Metrics